 Article 6 – Right of withdrawal

-Article 7 – Consumer obligations during the cooling-off period
+Article 7 – Obligations of the consumer during the cooling-off period

-Article 8 – Exercise of the right of withdrawal by the consumer and associated costs
+Article 8 – Exercise of the right of withdrawal by the consumer and the costs thereof

-Article 10 – Exclusion of right of withdrawal
+Article 10 – Exclusion of the right of withdrawal

 Article 11 – The price

-Article 14 – Extended duration transactions: duration, termination, and renewal
+Article 14 – Extended transactions: duration, cancellation and extension

 Article 15 – Payment